-As summer comes to an end and the first snow falls, you may be thinking of stowing away your backpacking gear, as you wait patiently for the return of warmer weather next year.
-But with the right gear and adequate preparation, you can continue to spend nights outside deep into winter’s cold and snowy months.
+As falling leaves are replaced by falling snow, you may think of stowing away your backpacking gear and waiting patiently for the return of spring.
+But with the right gear and adequate preparation, you can continue to spend nights outside deep into the cold and snowy winter months.
 From snowshoe camping to ski-tour camping, winter is full of adventure possibilities.
 To help make these trips a success, we’ve rounded up our list of favorite winter camping gear.

 Access™ 2 Tent and Footprint

-Most backpacking tents are made of some mix of mesh and lightweight fabrics, which help to minimize your pack weight and allow for a breeze to pass through the shelter.
+Most backpacking tents are made of mesh and lightweight fabrics, which help minimize your pack weight and allow for a breeze to pass through the shelter.
 While you may appreciate that breeze on warm July nights in the alpine, you won’t feel the same about a breeze on a cold January evening.
-The MSR Access™ Tent Series provides winter-grade warmth without a significant weight penalty.
+The MSR Access™ Tent Series provides winter-grade warmth and stability without a significant weight penalty.
 Set up the tent with a Universal Footprint to protect your shelter from abrasive snow and to provide an additional layer between you and the cold ground.

 Blizzard Tent Stakes